• Skip to primary navigation

 Hot Spots

-There are 7 different options to enjoy some lovely warmth, ranked below in the order of which we enjoyed them.
+There are seven different options to enjoy some lovely warmth, ranked below in the order in which we enjoyed them.

 • Exfoliation Cabin: Our skin never felt better after using the exfoliant provided to buff our skin.
 You can set the temperature of the shower to your liking, but because we visited on a cold day, we set it to hot, hot, hot.